Reasons for Guardianship of a Minor

 Once the child reaches his or her majority (age 18), there is no parental rights that can be exercised.
 Therefore, if a parent or parents have a child that is mentally handicapped, or physically disabled, that parent will need to establish a new guardianship.
 This time, it will not be a Guardianship of a Minor, but will be guardianship over an adult.

 Incoming search terms:

-- transfer of guardianship of a minor indiana
+- indiana permanent guardianship of minor child

 - awarded guardians of minor child in indiana